mstahv/vaadin-in-akka/readme.md

 ###TODO:

- * Use Java 8 date types in StockQuote
  * Consider using Spring or Vaadin CDI to inject system & stocks hub reference
  * Consider adding similar "twitter AI" to suggest buy/hold/sell as in original example.
 That would make this example a "somelainen muija", Sorry, can't translate :-)